jarvint12/hruh_webpage/en/conda.md

 ## Conda environment - Why?

-> TL; DR Python works best with virtual environments.
+*TL; DR*: Python works best with virtual environments.
 Anaconda (or Conda) enables easier and smarter building of virtual environments than “virtualenv”.

-Long explanation “Anaconda” is a free and open-source distribution of the Python and R programming languages for scientific computing, that aims to simplify package management and deployment.
+*Long explanation*: “Anaconda” is a free and open-source distribution of the Python and R programming languages for scientific computing, that aims to simplify package management and deployment.
 Thus, Anaconda builds a virtual environment, where your R and Python packages work well together each time the user installs or updates packages.
 It is also easy to copy entire virtual environments to colleagues or to another computer or computational enviroment.

 Another virtual environment manager, “virtualenv” (a.k.a. pip package manager), is popular among Python users but has important caveats.
 The big difference between Conda and the pip package manager is in how package dependencies are managed, which is a significant challenge for Python data science and the reason Conda exists.
 Pip installs all Python package dependencies required, whether or not those conflict with other packages you installed previously.
 So your working installation of, for example, Google Tensorflow, can suddenly stop working when you pip install a different package that needs a different version of the numpy library.
 More insidiously, everything might still appear to work but now you get different results from your data science, or you are unable to reproduce the same results elsewhere because you didn’t pip install in the same order.